-The Raggeds Wilderness was designated as a Wilderness Area by the United States Congress in 1980.
-It now contains over 64,000 acres of land, all of which is located in Colorado.
-The Raggeds Wilderness spans across the White River and Gunnison National Forests and it is managed by the United States Forest Service.
+Located close to Crested Butte, the Raggeds Wilderness was designated as a national wilderness area by the United States Congress in 1980.
+It now contains over 64,000 acres of land, all of which are located in Colorado.

 This national wilderness area undoubtedly gives its name justice as one of its most notable features is the rocky slopes with sharp ridges that are prominent in the wilderness.
 With elevations ranging from 7,000 to 13,000 feet, the Raggeds Wilderness is a stunning area to visit for hiking trips.